mira-merkell/clap-clap/README.md

 ```

 This will also build a plugin factory that a CLAP host can use to crate
-instances
-of your plugins.
-The bundle will be a one compiled artefact that you can install
+instances of your plugins.
+The bundle will be a one compiled artefact that you
-as a `*.clap` file.
+can install as a `*.clap` file.

 [`clap_clap::entry!`]: https://docs.rs/clap-clap/latest/clap_clap/macro.entry.html

 [`Plugin`]: https://docs.rs/clap-clap/latest/clap_clap/plugin/trait.Plugin.html

+## Roadmap

+* New unstable minor versions, `0.x.0`, will be published once a month
+  throughout 2025.
+* The beta release of the first stable version: `1.0-beta` will be published in
+  Sep 2025.
+* The stable API will be released in Dec 2025.

+## Contributing

+All contributions are welcome!

+Help with writing documentation and examples will be much needed in the summer.
+Alternatively, if you could set aside a few hours in late 2025 to help with
+testing sample plugins before the stable release, that would be greatly
+appreciated. 🎈

 ## Credits and License